 - The reality: the scam artist doesn’t disconnect the call, allowing them to stay on the line, without you knowing, for up to two minutes.
 So, when you put the phone down to call your bank, you are still speaking to the criminals, who of course tell you that everything is fine and to go ahead with the transfer.

-- Our advice: if in doubt, wait at least five minutes before calling your bank for verification.
+- Our advice: thankfully, upgrades to the UK’s major phone networks have almost stamped out this scam.
+But, if you’re dubious about a call, wait at least five minutes before calling your bank for verification, or use a different phone.
 That way the scammer can’t stay on the line.

 Microsoft phone scam